cylc/cylc-doc/src/user-guide/writing-suites.rst

 Excluding Dates
 """""""""""""""

-Date-times can be excluded from a recurrence by an exclamation mark for example ``PT1D!20000101`` means run daily except on the first of January 2000.
+:term:`Date-times <ISO8601 datetime>` can be excluded from a :term:`recurrence`
+by an exclamation mark for example ``PT1D!20000101`` means run daily except on the first of January 2000.

 This syntax can be used to exclude one or multiple date-times from a recurrence.
 Multiple date-times are excluded using the syntax